Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```sql
 UPDATE `realmd`.`realmlist` SET `address`='a.b.c.d' WHERE `id`=1;
 ```
-now this line by its self will not workyou need to replace `a.b.c.d` with a real ip address if you are the same LAN you may specify the machines IP address found by running:
+now this line by its self will not work you need to replace `a.b.c.d` with a real ip address if you are the same LAN you may specify the machines IP address found by running:
 ```bash
 ifconfig
 ```
-if you are connecting across the internet then the ip address you want to use is going to be you ISP assigned address you can find that by running:
+if you are connecting across the internet then the ip address you want to use is going to be your ISP assigned address you can find that by running:
 ```bash
 curl -s 'http://checkip.dyndns.org' | sed 's/.*Current IP Address: \([0-9\.]*\).*/\1/g'
 ```